xrdesign/embodiedcode.net/README.md

 # Tools

-Obtain an APK from the project developers.
+Contact us to obtain an APK.
 Follow the [Getting Started instructions](docs/README.md).

 # Workshops, Presentations, Papers
 - "An Immersive Environment for Embodied Code", Interactivity, 2022 ACM Conference on Human Factors in Computing Systems, CHI'22 (workshop and paper)